Brookston, Minnesota: History

 Brookston is a city in sections 27 and 34 of Culver Township; it was platted about 1905 and incorporated as a village on April 13, 1907; the post office began in 1899.
 The city was destroyed by a forest fire in 1918 and rebuilt.
 It was formerly known as Stoney Brook Junction, the Duluth, Missabe and Iron Range Railroad station located in section 28.

+The community's early development was closely connected to the railroad.
+In 1892, the Duluth, Missabe and Northern Railway completed a 48-mile line between Stoney Brook Junction (present-day Brookston) and the Mountain Iron Mine, providing an important connection between the Mesabi Iron Range and Lake Superior.
+The line operated in conjunction with the Duluth and Winnipeg Railroad, which carried the ore south and east toward the Lake Superior docks.
+The railroad helped establish Brookston as an important transportation point during the early development of northeastern Minnesota's iron-mining industry.